-Medical Support Worker Scheme for Refugee Doctors – a partnership scheme between Health Education England (London), Barts Health NHS Trust and the Refugee Council, and RAGU (Refugee Assessment & Guidance Unit), London Metropolitan University
+Medical Support Worker Scheme for Refugee Doctors – a partnership scheme between – Health Education England, Barts Health NHS Trust, the Refugee Council, and RAGU (Refugee Assessment & Guidance Unit), London Metropolitan University

 The scheme is run at Newham University Hospital, part of the prestigious Barts Health NHS Trust, which has considerable experience over the past ten years in successfully supporting refugee doctors return to medical practice through the CAPS (Clinical Apprenticeship Placement Scheme) and BBCA (Building Bridges Clinical Attachment) programme.

 The Medical Support Worker Scheme for Refugee Doctors aims to provide a structured programme of clinical and educational support, careers advice and guidance, exam support and language classes to enable a safe return, and transition into NHS medical practice.

 The scheme will employ up to six refugee doctors at Barts Health NHS Trust for a period of 6-months as a Medical Support Worker (paid at an AfC Band 6 level).
 As part of the programme, participants will undertake clinical placements at Newham University Hospital, which has a strong track record of creating supportive learning environments for refugee doctors.

 The scheme offers refugee doctors who successfully complete the 6-month programme a guaranteed place on the CAPS Scheme for refugee doctors.

 For further information about the Scheme see the following: